downson-lang/downson/SPECIFICATION.md

 A [GFM ATX Heading](https://github.github.com/gfm/#atx-headings) or a [GFM Setext Heading](https://github.github.com/gfm/#setext-headings) creates a new empty object and registers it according to the following rules:

   * if `p = n`, then the new object is registered on the parent of the *current object*,
-  * if `p > n`, then the new object is registered on the object created by a previous heading with depth `n - 1`,
+  * if `p > n`, then the new object is registered on the object created by the first previous heading, such that its level is equal to `n - 1`.
+The level of the `top-level` object is defined to be `0`.
-  * if `n < p`, where `p - n = 1` then the new object is registered on the *current object*.
-Cases when `p - n > 1` are not permitted.
+  * if `p < n`, where `n - p = 1` then the new object is registered on the *current object*.
+Cases when `n - p > 1` are not permitted.

-Only the following two forms are considered to be valid instances of the *header syntax*:
+Only the following two forms are considered to be *well-formed*:

   * a heading containing simple text only (ie. no emphasis or other inline elements).
 In this case the text is trimmed from both the left and the right and is taken as the key of the newly created object.
-  * a heading containing simple text followed by a single key alias or a single ignore alias only.
+  * a heading containing simple text followed by a single *key alias* or a single *ignore alias* only.

 Subsequent keys defined with the *emphasis syntax* are registered on the *current object*, unless otherwise noted.